-Harbison was part of a corp of botanists hired by the Biltmore Herbarium - the famous Vanderbilt botanical garden at Asheville, North Carolina.
-As a plant collector for Biltmore, Harbison traveled throughout the United States - specifically searching for tree and shrub specimens.
+Later in life, Thomas was part of a team of botanists hired by the Biltmore Herbarium - the famous Vanderbilt botanical garden at Asheville, North Carolina.
+As a plant collector for Biltmore, Thomas traveled throughout the United States - specifically searching for tree and shrub specimens.

 Thomas Harbison died in his sleep at the age of 74.